bgri/m100LE/README.md

 the <kbd>A</kbd> (AGAIN) key, you will be prompted for the date you wish to play.

-## TODO XXX date entry screenshot here XXX
+###### TODO XXX date entry screenshot here XXX

 The system will prompt you for the date in **`MM/DD/YY`** format.
 (NEC portables use `YY/MM/DD`).
 Two digits _must_ be used for month, day, and year, so add a leading `0`, as needed.

-If you hit <kbd>Enter</kbd> without typing anything, it will use the default date which is either the previously played date (when the AGAIN option is used) or the system DATE$ (when first run).
+If you hit <kbd>ENTER</kbd> without typing anything, it will use the default date which is either the previously played date (when the AGAIN option is used) or the system DATE$ (when first run).

-Alternately, you may enter the ordinal 'Day-of-Year' ex. `200` for the 200th day of the loaded year.
+Alternately, you may enter the ordinal 'Day-of-Year', e.g., `200` for the 200th day of the loaded year.
 Optionally, you may specify a year _before_ the ordinal day.
 For example, `21/170` would give you the 170th day of the year 2021, which happens to be the first Wordle game in the official Wordle wordlist.
 The ordinal day is shown on the right